Aditya Nagpal

 Discover how Wisemonk creates impactful and reliable content.

-This guide covers setup models, cost frameworks, location strategies, and 2026 trends shaping India's captive center landscape.
+This guide covers which companies operate captive centers in India, the four main setup models, top city hubs, cost frameworks, step-by-step setup, and the 2026 trends shaping the landscape.

 Through our experience establishing captive centers for global companies in India, we've identified five core characteristics that distinguish them from traditional outsourcing models.